pivotal/docs-tap/scst-policy/install-sigstore-stack.hbs.md

 # Install Sigstore Stack

 >**Note:** VMware does not support Sigstore stack deployments.
-However, a sample version 0.4.8 deployment that uses keyless signing and verification in air-gapped environments is shown in this section.
+However, a sample v0.4.8 deployment that uses keyless signing and verification in air-gapped environments is shown in this section.

 [Sigstore/scaffolding](https://github.com/sigstore/scaffolding) is used for bringing up the Sigstore Stack.